-1 Third, the new paragraph E also confirms that priority is based on the commencement of the "improvement," not on the contract under which it is performed.
-The 2 3 paragraph specifies that even for such site preparation work that is not included in a general construction contract, the liens "arising from work and labor . . . for each improvement at the 4 5 site shall have a separate priority ....
-A lien arising from work or labor done ... for each improvement at the site attaches to the property for priority purposes at the time labor was 6 7 commenced . . . pursuant to the contract between the owner and the original contractor for that 8 improvement to the site" (emphasis added).
-In other words, paragraph E adopts the same 9 priority rule as paragraph A has always embodied, which is on a work by work or improvement 10 by improvement basis, rather than on a contract by contract basis.
-If the work is, factually, all 11 the same improvement, then it will all have the same priority, regardless of how many site 12 preparation general contracts govern that work.
+commenced . . . pursuant to the contract between the owner and the original contractor for that improvement to the site."28 In other words, paragraph E adopts the same priority rule as paragraph A has always embodied, which is on a work by work or improvement by improvement basis, rather than on a contract by contract basis.
+If the work is, factually, all the same improvement, then it will all have the same priority, regardless of how many site preparation general contracts govern that work.

-13 This same project concept is also found elsewhere in Arizona's mechanics' lien statutes.
-The Arizona Supreme Court decision in S. K. Drywall dealt with the date for 14 15 perfecting a lien, rather than the priority date of a timely perfected lien.
-Liens must be filed "within one hundred twenty days after the completion of a building, structure or 16 improvement."
+This same project concept is also found elsewhere in Arizona's mechanics' lien statutes.
+The Arizona Supreme Court decision in S. K. Drywall29 dealt with the date for perfecting a lien, rather than the priority date of a timely perfected lien.
+Liens must be filed "within one hundred twenty days after the completion of a building, structure or improvement."
 The issue in S.K.
-Drywall was whether six buildings constituted a single 17 project or "improvement."
-The court of appeals had relied on the "contractual arrangements" 18 19 between the parties," and the manner of construction, to conclude that the time to perfect ran 20 from the completion of each building.
-The Supreme Court reversed, holding that the time runs 21 from the completion of the "improvement," which is a "catch-all" term that refers to the subject of construction.
-Subsequently the legislature changed that result by adding A.R.S. § 33-22 993(B).
-Since 1998 that statute provides that when the work consists of separate residential 23 of Tucson, 197 Ariz.
-430, 434, 4 P.3d 973, 979 (App.
-1999).
+Drywall was whether six buildings constituted a single project or "improvement."
+The court of appeals had relied on the "contractual arrangements between the parties," and the manner of construction, to conclude that the time to perfect ran from the completion of each building.
+The Supreme Court reversed, holding that the time runs from the completion of the "improvement," which is a "catch-all" term that refers to the subject of construction.
+Subsequently the legislature changed that result by adding A.R.S. § 33-993(B).
+Since 1998 that statute provides that when the work consists of separate residential buildings, then "each building is a separate work" "without regard to whether the buildings are constructed pursuant to separate contracts or a single contract."
+But while the legislature changed the specific result when multiple residential buildings are being constructed, it did so by adopting the same principle that liens are governed by the nature of the "separate work," not